 Natural Money will become the money of the future if this is known.
 And Natural Money will solve some serious problems humanity is facing now.
 These were the reasons to start this website in 2008.
 There is a lack of awareness that appears to be the only obstacle in the way of Natural Money becoming the money of the future.
 Maybe a new crisis is going to change that.
 Maybe people need to be really desperate and ready to try anything, just like the people of Wörgl were during the Great Depression.
 Only then different experiments may be undertaken, and if Natural Money is one of them, it will probably come out on top as the best option.

 "Yeah right", you may think, "If Natural Money is so great then why doesn't everyone use it already?"
 After the Great Depression interest rates never came near zero again, until very recently, so other local currencies weren't as successful as the one in Wörgl.
 And the success of the Wörgl currency was inflated by the payment of taxes in arrears that generated additional revenues to the town council .
 The council could spend this money, which provided a stimulus that would have petered out if the money hadn't been banned so soon.
 Maybe it is too good to be true after all, but there are good reasons to think otherwise.

-Most economists and central bankers can't grasp that negative interest rates can become the new normal.
+Most economists and central bankers don't think that negative interest rates can become the new normal.
 Yet, the graph tells a different story.
 It shows the interest rates in the United States between 1961 and 2016.
 The green line is the market interest rate.
 The red line is the natural interest rate, which is the ideal interest rate for optimal economic growth.
 The trend is clear, but most economists and central bankers expect it to reverse, so that interest rates will go up again.
 But the factors that drove interest rates down will probably not go away.
 So why can't they see what is coming, even when it is so obvious?